Heat-treating,

 It has been remarked in our page on Welding Steel, that

-"the single reason that makes steel so important is its versatility or the capability of presenting economically a very wide range of mechanical properties.
-This ability is based on the fact that a tailored chemical composition makes the material responsive in subtle ways to the application of precise heat treatments."
+This ability is based on the fact that tailored chemical compositions make the material responsive in subtle ways to the application of precise heat treatments.

-This page will present an overview of some of the important processes used for Heat-treating steels.
 There is a strict correlation between the microstructure, describing the inner make up of the basic building blocks of metallic materials, and the mechanical properties displayed.

-Modifying the composition of steels by alloying them with determinate elements, sometime in tiny amounts, can change their responsiveness to specific Heat-treating thermal cycles, in order to develop the mechanical properties needed to each application.
+Modifying the composition of steels by alloying them with determinate elements, sometime in tiny amounts, can change their responsiveness to specific Heat-treating thermal cycles.

-Metallic materials are characterized by being built of crystals, ordered tri-dimensional arrangements of atoms according to a repetitive pattern, specific to the material and to temperature.
+Metallic materials are characterized by being built of crystals, ordered tri-dimensional arrangements of atoms according to a repetitive pattern, specific to the material and to the temperature.

 In the case of pure Iron (Fe), the main constituent of steel, at room temperature the basic crystal lattice or pattern, called unit cell, is described as a cube with one (Fe) atom at each vertex and one more in the cube center.

-Such a structure is called body centered cubic (BCC) alpha iron and is stable up to the temperature of 910 0C.
 At that temperature a sudden transformation occurs, and the Iron atoms rearrange themselves at each vertex of a cube with one more atom in the center of each face.
-This new structure is called face centered cubic (FCC) gamma iron and is stable within the range of temperatures between 910 and 1390 0C.

-Unit cells as well as atoms cannot be seen under any microscope.
-Their internal symmetry is inferred by x-ray diffraction methods.
 Aggregates of crystals with the same orientation, called grains, are visible under the optical microscope after proper metallographic preparation (polishing and etching).
-Grain size can be measured with standard metallographic methods.

-Steels are alloys of carbon and iron.
-Many of the interesting steel properties depend on the behavior of carbon.
 It happens that carbon dissolves easily in gamma iron, usually called austenite, producing what is called an interstitial solid solution.

-These are solid solutions in which atoms of the alloying element (in this case carbon) that are very small when compared to the size of the main atoms, occupy spaces between atoms of the solvent element (in this case iron), which retain their original lattice position.
+These are solutions in which atoms of the alloying element (in this case carbon) that are very small when compared to the size of the main atoms, occupy spaces between atoms of the solvent element (in this case iron), which retain their original lattice position.

-The solubility of carbon in alpha iron is however much less than in gamma iron.
 To study the behavior of a given steel as a function of changing Heat-treating temperature, one has first to know which is the carbon content.
-The study is eased by observing the so called Iron-Carbon equilibrium diagram.

 http://www.keytometals.com/page.aspx?ID=CheckArticle&site=kts&NM=153